CUB-Geomicrobiology/assignment-latest-greatest/README.md

 ## Peer Review

 Once you have completed the L&G, submit it for review by one of your teammates by creating a pull request with `review` as the base branch and your teammate as the reviewer (coordinate with your team to make sure everyone knows who to request as reviewer).
-Your teammates will do the same and it is your responsibility to review one of your teammates L&G. This version of the L&G will not be graded, however, a part of your grade will be based on giving your teammate a constructive review of their L&G.
+Your teammates will do the same and it is your responsibility to review one of your teammates L&G. This version of the L&G will not be graded, however, a part of your grade will be based on giving your teammate a constructive review of their L&G. See the tutorial video for details on how to add your teammate as a collaborator, request them to review your pull request, and submit a review yourself.

 ## Submission